-\Summation of Atrazine, Desethyl atrazine and Deisopropyl atrazine.
-All three are not always detected together. \\Breakdown product of Atrazine.
+Summation of Atrazine, Desethyl atrazine and Deisopropyl atrazine.
+All three are not always detected together.
+Breakdown product of Atrazine.
 No reference point available, MCL for Atrazine of 3 μg/L is used.

 The Idaho PMP Rule outlines processes to protect ground water from pesticides and defines pesticide detections based on the concentration of the detection compared to a reference point.
 The reference points used by ISDA to implement the PMP Rule, and referred to throughout this document, are discussed in more detail in Appendix A. The PMP Rule divides the pesticide detections into detection levels as a percent of reference points.
 The majority of the detections can be classified into the Level 1 category (Table 3).
-Level 2 detections were identified for Pentachlorophenol, Dacthal and Desethyl atrazine (Table 3).
-The summation of the Atrazine and Desethyl atrazine did not change Levels in any wells.
-There were three (3) Level 3 detections identified, for the concentrations of Desethyl atrazine and two (2) wells with Triallate (Table 3).
+Level 2 detections were identified for Desethyl atrazine, Dinoseb and Triallate (Table 3).
+The summation of the Atrazine and Desethyl atrazine did not change the response levels in any wells.
+There was one (1) Level 3 detections identified, for a detected concentration of Triallate (Table 3), down from 3 in 2017.
 Atrazine and the Atrazine degradates (Deisopropyl atrazine and Desethyl atrazine) have similar toxicological effects.
 When they are identified in the same well, the detections can be combined together to determine health risk.
-The combined concentration of these pesticides should be below 3 μg/L to be under the reference point and be protective of human health.
-There were no Level 4 detections identified in 2017 (Table 3).
+The combined concentration of these pesticides should be below 3 $\mu g/L$ to be under the reference point and be protective of human health.
+There were no Level 4 detections identified in 2018 (Table 3).